bvandermeersch/recrec-result-bot/README.md

-RecRec Match Bot

-AWS Serverless Match Bot
+AWS Serverless RecRec Match Bot

-Will create a match bot that reports match results to discord or slack every 30mins
+Will create a match bot that reports match results to discord or slack every 15mins

 Developed using node 14.7.6 and Python3.8